pachyderm/docs-content/2.4.x/enterprise/auth/authorization/role-binding.md

 ## Set Roles to Groups

-If your IdP enables group support, you can grant access on Pachyderm resources to a group of users.
+If your IdP enables group support, you can grant access on {{%productName%}} resources to a group of users.

 Let's keep using our Auth0 example as an illustration, and:

 1. As a `clusterAdmin`, create a Group in Auth0.
 1. Assign our user to the newly created group.
 1. Update our connector accordingly.
-1. Grant the group an owner access to a specific repo in Pachyderm.
+1. Grant the group an owner access to a specific repo in {{%productName%}}.

 {{%notice info %}}
 To enable the Group creation in Auth0, you will need to install an [`Authorization Extension`](https://auth0.com/docs/extensions/authorization-extension) to Auth0: